MoAD and the Courtyard Cafe are open. There may be building works during your visit. Learn more

 April 2015 saw the launch of a new political party in Australia, John Madigan's Manufacturing and Farming Party, by Senator Madigan of Victoria.

-The federal Parliament, as at April 2015, contained representatives from thirteen different parties.
+The Federal Parliament, as at April 2015, contained representatives from 13 different parties.
 This was more than had ever previously been represented in the parliament before, as more and more voters turned to minor parties.
 The right to form a political party is an important one in any democracy, and it is one more Australians are exercising now than ever before.
-According to the Australian Electoral Commission there were fifty-nine parties currently registered federally at that time, with there being additional parties registered only in one state or council area.
+According to the Australian Electoral Commission there were 59 parties currently registered federally at that time, with there being additional parties registered only in one state or council area.

 Election badge